 Students were asked a series of questions about the expected frequency of engaging in specific academic experiences that have been shown to enhance learning.
-In Figure 43 below, over 91% of students expect to often or very often work on a paper or project that requires integrating ideas or information from various sources.
+In Figure 40 below, over 91% of students expect to often or very often work on a paper or project that requires integrating ideas or information from various sources.
 Approximately 9% expected to do this at least sometime during their first year.

-Interestingly in Figure 44 only about 53% of students expected to receive prompt feedback from faculty on their academic performance.
-Only 3% never expected to receive prompt feedback from faculty.
+Interestingly in Figure 41 only about 59% of students expected to receive prompt feedback often or very often from faculty on their academic performance.
+Only 2% never expected to receive prompt feedback from faculty.
 Other research has shown that receiving prompt and early feedback is essential to helping first year students make corrections in study habits, etc. before the end of the term.

 Interactions with faculty members both inside and outside the classroom have had positive results in terms of student motivation and persistence.
+Most students (92%)

-Most students (91%) expected at least sometimes to work with faculty members on activities other than coursework during their first year.
-See Figure 45 below.
+expected at least sometimes to work with faculty members on activities other than coursework during their first year.
+See Figure 42 below.

-Approximately 76% of students reported that they expected to put together ideas or concepts from different courses when completing assignments or during class discussions often or very often.
-About one quarter reported that they sometimes expected to do this.
-See Figure 46 below.
+Approximately 78% of students reported that they expected to put together ideas or concepts from different courses when completing assignments or during class discussions often or very often.
+Likewise about 79% of first generation students expected to engage in this behavior often or very often.
+See Figure 43 below.

-Overall, students (~99%) reported that they expected to try to try to understand someone else's views by imagining how an issue looks from his/her perspective at least some of the time.
+Overall, students (~99%) reported that they expected to try to to understand someone else's views by imagining how an issue looks from his/her perspective at least some of the time.
 Very few (<1%) expected never to do this during their first year.

 Again, students (~100%) overwhelmingly reported that they expected at least some of the time to learn something that would change the way they understood an issue or idea.
-See Figure 48 below.
+See Figure 45 below.